St. Francis Episcopal Church

 - 1 pound of rice

-- 16 oz. or 24 oz. pasta sauce
+- 16 oz. or 24 oz. pasta sauce - canned or in plastic

 - 1 pound of pasta any type